 In the Garden State, the key long term laws that define the required standard of care include:

 - Long-Term Care Facilities: N.J.A.C.
 8:39 – Standards For Licensure of Long-term Care Facilities

 It takes the work of several public and private agencies, including the New Jersey Department of Health, to maintain oversight of the state’s nursing homes and their compliance with elder abuse laws.
-These groups audit nursing home facilities roughly once a year to make sure they are complaint with state and federal regulations.
+These groups audit nursing home facilities roughly once a year to make sure they are compliant with state and federal regulations.
 They also receive and investigate complaints from residents and their loved ones.

 New Jersey Nursing Home Residents’ Bill of Rights